New Rules Playing Music On Twitch

 If you post examples of hate speech or aggressive behavior as part of educational outreach, you need to make your intentions clear in advance.
 Examples include news articles, documentaries, and the like.

-If you notice an escalation of a conflict situation, provocation by others, be sure to notify the administration.
+If you notice an escalation of a conflict situation, or provocation by others, be sure to notify the administration.

 In some cases, this is the basis for a statement of claim or report of a crime.
 The developers recommend seeking help from a lawyer or local law enforcement agencies.